BigSoftVideo/DOTE/help.md

 Watch [video tutorial](https://www.youtube.com/watch?v=meYMj7DsYHE) on YouTube.

+### Which version am I using?

+If you have recently downloaded the v2.0 release to install or update _DOTE_, then you are on the right webpage.

+If you are still using the older v1.0 releases of _DOTE_, then you need to go to the [archived help guide](help.v1/help.md).
+We recommend that you [upgrade](install.md) as soon as possible to v2.0.

 ### Where are the release notes?

 The [release notes](https://github.com/BigSoftVideo/DOTE/releases/) for the current release are on GitHub, as are release notes for earlier versions.